hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [7:55:58](#7U3fd3ka-uCrj7X4dRQjwNZxOsfRmEZ3cjMR-YrA7QI) <GalenIvanov (Galen Ivanov)>:
 I also think that the symbols in APL are much less scary than most people think.
 What is incomprehensible about ‚åΩ (rotate), ‚äñ (rotate first) and ‚çâ (transpose)?
-There are control structures in APL, but there are rarely used, because the loops are integrated into the operators; the function composition and tacit programming make APL look beautiful to its admirers. Ì†ΩÌ∏Ñ
+There are control structures in APL, but there are rarely used, because the loops are integrated into the operators; the function composition and tacit programming make APL look beautiful to its admirers. üòÑ

 [7:56:23](#GKwbavRMqtB5u82PPBc7ivCWH7fKbPwsT7Jemg_PXPE) <GalenIvanov (Galen Ivanov)>:
 * I also think that the symbols in APL are much less scary than most people think.
 What is incomprehensible about ‚åΩ (rotate), ‚äñ (rotate first) and ‚çâ (transpose)?